 It wasn’t easy in the beginning.
-There are some things you need to take care of, if you want to work from home on daily basis.
+There are some things you need to take care of if you want to work from home on daily basis.

-Let’s start from workplace setup:
+Let’s start with workplace setup:

 Mine looks like this.
 I like to have everything I need in one place, without redundant things as distractors.
 Everyone needs to set up their own comfortable environment, with things they need to be productive.

 I HAVE MY WORKSTATION SET UP, WHAT NOW?